Glasgow-Nankai Partnership and Joint Graduate School

 University of Glasgow

 Founded in 1451, we are the fourth-oldest university in the English-speaking world.
-Ranked 77th in the world in the QS World University Rankings 2021, we are recognised today for our scholarship and ground-breaking research with annual research income of more than £179 million.
+Ranked 73rd in the world in the QS World University Rankings 2022, we are recognised today for our scholarship and ground-breaking research with 7 Nobel Laureates connected to the university.

-We are a member of the prestigious Russell Group of 24 leading UK research universities, and we are striving to change the world with our expertise.
+As a founding member of the prestigious Russell Group of 24 leading UK research universities, we are the Times Higher Education University of the year 2020, and we are striving to change the world with our expertise.

 Our research-led approach is one of the reasons why a degree from the University of Glasgow is so prized, but our students also benefit from opportunities to study abroad, improve their employability, take part in work placements and explore a wide range of social activities.
 As a result, we attract scholars from 120 countries around the world.